mezo-org/musd/docs/README.md

 ### Maintaining the Peg

-We maintain the **price floor of $1** through arbitrage, an external USD <-> BTC price oracle, and the ability to redeem mUSD for BTC $1 for $1 (via `TroveManager.redeemCollateral`).
-Imagine that mUSD was trading for $0.80 on an exchange and that bitcoin is selling for 1 BTC = $100k.
+We maintain the **price floor of $1** through arbitrage, an external USD <-> BTC price oracle, and the ability to redeem MUSD for BTC $1 for $1 (via `TroveManager.redeemCollateral`).
+Imagine that MUSD was trading for $0.80 on an exchange and that bitcoin is selling for 1 BTC = $100k.
 A arbitrageur with $800 could:

-1. Trade $800 for 1000 mUSD
+1. Trade $800 for 1000 MUSD
-1. Redeem 1000 mUSD for 0.01 BTC ($1000 worth of BTC)
+1. Redeem 1000 MUSD for 0.01 BTC ($1000 worth of BTC)
 1. Sell 0.01 BTC for $1000

 The arbitrageur started with $800 and ended with $1000 (ignoring fees).
-This trade _buys_ mUSD and _burns_ it (for the backing BTC), causing upwards price pressure.
+This trade _buys_ MUSD and _burns_ it (for the backing BTC), causing upwards price pressure.
 This trade continues to be effective until the price resets to $1.

 We maintain a **price ceiling of $1.10** via the minimum 110% collateralization ratio.
-Imagine that mUSD for trading for $1.20 on an exchange, and that bitcoin is selling for 1 BTC = $100k.
+Imagine that MUSD for trading for $1.20 on an exchange, and that bitcoin is selling for 1 BTC = $100k.
 An arbitrageur with $100k could:

 1. Buy 1 BTC (worth $100k)
-1. Open up a trove with 1 BTC as collateral, and the maximum 90,909 mUSD as debt.
+1. Open up a trove with 1 BTC as collateral, and the maximum 90,909 MUSD as debt.
-1. Sell 90,909 mUSD for $109,091.
+1. Sell 90,909 MUSD for $109,091.

 The arbitrageur started with $100k and ended with $109k (ignoring fees).
-This trade _sells_ and _mints_ mUSD, causing downward price pressure.
+This trade _sells_ and _mints_ MUSD, causing downward price pressure.
 This trade continues to be effective until the price reaches $1.10.

 ### Fees

 The protocol collects fees in four places:

 - A borrowing rate of 0.1% (governable), which is added as debt to a trove but minted to governance.
-- A redemption rate of 0.75% (governable), which is taken whenever a user redeems mUSD for BTC.
-For example, at 0.5%, whenever $100 of mUSD is redeemed, the user receives $99.50 worth of BTC and the protocol receives $0.50 worth of BTC.
+- A redemption rate of 0.75% (governable), which is taken whenever a user redeems MUSD for BTC.
+For example, at 0.5%, whenever $100 of MUSD is redeemed, the user receives $99.50 worth of BTC and the protocol receives $0.50 worth of BTC.
 - A refinancing rate, which operates like the borrowing rate.
 - [Simple](https://www.investopedia.com/terms/s/simple_interest.asp), [fixed](https://www.creditkarma.com/credit/i/fixed-interest-rate) interest on the principal of the loan.